-Digital features such as animated abstracts or video abstracts should provide a fair and balanced representation of the article.
+Digital features should provide a fair and balanced representation of the article.
 Digital features can also portray a procedure or aspect of the research that would benefit from visual explanation, such as complex methodology, a surgical technique, or simplifying an in-depth data set through visualization.